I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 Sachajuan is a Scandi brand from Stockholm and its products have something called their Ocean Silk Technology.
 It’s what makes them different from other haircare brands.
 This technology uses two coldwater algae extracts.
 One works inside the hair, strengthening it and delivering minerals like magnesium, calcium, manganese, and zinc.
 The other algae extract takes care of the hair surface, giving it shine and preventing damage.
 The result is a miracle hair mask.

 Their hair philosophy focuses on the basics.
 They believe simple is better.
 This line would be good for those who have overloaded their hair with products and want to pare down their routine.
-This would also be good for those looking for simple, natural, and effective ingredients.
+This mask would also be good for those looking for simple, natural, and effective ingredients.

 The Sachajuan hair mask is a concentrated treatment that’s best for damaged and stressed tresses.
 Because of its cell-regenerating benefits, you get stronger, smoother hair for longer.